apereo/cas/development/installation/Configuring-Ticketing-Components.md

 ### Ticket Registry Cleaner
 The ticket registry cleaner should be used for ticket registries that cannot manage their own state.
 That would include the default in-memory registry and the JPA ticket registry.
-Cache-based ticket registry implementation such as Memcached of Ehcache do not require a registry cleaner.
+Cache-based ticket registry implementations such as Memcached or Ehcache do not require a registry cleaner.
+The ticket registry cleaner configuration is specified in the `spring-configuration/ticketRegistry.xml` file.

 ####Components